jundalisay/sp/content/en/research/aristotle/meteorology/book-2/part-03.md

 ---

-Why is the sea is salt?
+Why is the sea is salty?

 Is the sea eternally the same body, or whether it did not exist at all once and some day will exist no longer, but will dry up as some people think.

 Every one admits this, that if the whole world originated the sea did too; for they make them come into being at the same time.
 It follows that if the universe is eternal the same must be true of the sea.
 Any one who thinks like Democritus that the sea is diminishing and will disappear in the end reminds us of Aesop's tales.
 His story was that Charybdis had twice sucked in the sea: the first time she made the mountains visible; the second time the islands; and when she sucks it in for the last time she will dry it up entirely.

-Such a tale is
-appropriate enough to Aesop in a rage with the ferryman, but not to serious inquirers.
+Such a tale is appropriate enough to Aesop in a rage with the ferryman, but not to serious inquirers.
 Whatever made the sea remain at first, whether it was its weight, as some even of those who hold these views say (for it is easy to see the cause here), or some other reason-clearly the same thing must make it persist for ever.
 They must either deny that the water raised by the sun will return at all, or, if it does, they must admit that the sea persists for ever or as long as this process goes on, and again, that for the same period of time that sweet water must have been carried up beforehand.
 So the sea will never dry up: for before that can happen the water that has gone up beforehand will return to it: for if you say that this happens once you must admit its recurrence.

 If you stop the sun's course there is no drying agency.
 If you let it go on it will draw up the sweet water as we have said whenever it approaches, and let it descend again when it recedes.
 This notion about the sea is derived from the fact that many places are found to be drier now than they once were.
 Why this is so we have explained.
 The phenomenon is due to temporary excess of rain and not to any process of becoming in which the universe or its parts are involved.
 Some day the opposite will take place and after that the earth will grow dry once again.
 We must recognize that this process always goes on thus in a cycle, for that is more satisfactory than to suppose a change in the whole world in order to explain these facts.
 But we have dwelt longer on this point than it deserves.

 To return to the saltness of the sea: those who create the sea once for all, or indeed generate it at all, cannot account for its saltness.